erikscheurer/PDFRefPreview/README.md

 # PDF Ref Preview

 Preview internal links in PDFs on mouse hover.
+On this fork of the [original repo](https://github.com/belinghy/PDFRefPreview), the preview only appears if you press `ctrl` while hovering on a link.
+Figures, where the content are above the internal link are also better displayed.

 <p align="center">
   <img title="Demo" src="https://raw.githubusercontent.com/belinghy/PDFRefPreview/assets/assets/demo.gif">